 Research suggests, for example, that IB students are more likely than their peers to complete their undergraduate degrees and pursue graduate work; and that they are more likely to be engaged in various aspects of university life.

-According to the research, IB students are strong on:
+According to the research, IB students are great at:

 - student leadership activities